 Here are links to my blog posts about cancer to make it easier to find them.
 It’s not a blow-by-blow account of exactly what happened when, more how I felt and what I was thinking as I went through it all.

 Coming up for air | Losing my hair | Welcome to the club | Rediscovering writing | Run for your life | Guardian running blog | Not fighting but training | Running with… | Senza mozzarella | Essential kit | One more mile | On sorrow and self-pity | In praise of parkrun | Lizzy Hawker: Runner | Five down, one to go | Building a den | Last lap | Becoming a grandma | A time to be and to endure

 I blog about a range of things from running to gender equality, via justice and cycling.
 I live in London.
 I am married to Jonny and we have two wildly creative adult sons.
 I am proud to be an Ealing Eagle, and I have a LIRF qualification.
 I share an allotment, love cycling too, I’m part of the worship community Grace, and chair of Amos Trust.
-I have masters in gender studies and voluntary sector management, have written other books and I work in the charity sector.
+I have masters in gender studies and voluntary sector management, have written other books and I am Interim COO for the charity Redthread.

 Follow me on Twitter: @runningjenbaker